Affordable Long-term Radon Mitigation Systems

 What maintenance is required?

 We design our systems to be maintenance-free and the only thing that will need replacement is the motor about every 10+ years.
 We have seen motors last 20 years or more but when they do fail, a new one can be installed for around $400.
-Our systems use all quality parts and stainless steel fasteners to assure the longevity of system integrity.
+Our systems use all quality parts and stainless steel fasteners to ensure the longevity of system integrity.

 How much does it cost to run a radon system?